 Hey, it happens.
 Sometimes we don’t get to use food we’ve purchased before it goes bad, but that doesn’t mean you should just toss it!
-There are ways to use expired food safely in recipes, crafts, beauty, and more.
+There are uses for expired food that you can safely include in recipes, crafts, beauty, and more.

 1. Paint with spices that have lost their potency.